|

 river in Africa

-- The Zambezi is the largest African river flowing into the
+- The Zambezi is the

 Indian Ocean.

-- The area of the Zambezi River basin is 1,390,000 square kilometers (540,000 sq mi), a little less than half that of the Nile
+square kilometers (540,000 sq mi), a little less than half that of the

 River.

-- The Zambezi River is 3,540-kilometers long (2,200 mi)
+Zambezi River is 3,540-kilometers long

 has its source in Zambia and flows through Angola, along the borders of